-A PHP operaction of PHP scripts so they don't need to be re-compiled every time they are called.
-PHP bundles the Zend OPcache in core since version 5.5, so you don't need to install an operache manually.
+A PHP opcache stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
+PHP bundles the Zend OPcache in core since version 5.5, so you don't need to install an opcache manually.